berstend/puppeteer-extra/packages/puppeteer-extra/readme.md

 PRs and new plugins are welcome! :tada: The plugin API for `puppeteer-extra` is clean and fun to use.
 Have a look the [PuppeteerExtraPlugin](/packages/puppeteer-extra-plugin) base class documentation to get going and check out the [existing plugins](./packages/) (minimal example is the [anonymize-ua](/packages/puppeteer-extra-plugin-anonymize-ua/index.js) plugin) for reference.

-We use a [monorepo](/) powered by [Lerna](https://github.com/lerna/lerna#--use-workspaces) (and yarn workspaces), [ava](https://github.com/avajs/ava) for testing, the [standard](https://standardjs.com/) style for linting and [JSDoc](http://usejsdoc.org/about-getting-started.html) heavily to [auto-generate](https://github.com/transitive-bullshit/update-markdown-jsdoc) markdown [documentation](https://github.com/documentationjs/documentation) based on code. :-)
+We use a [monorepo](/) powered by [Lerna](https://github.com/lerna/lerna#--use-workspaces) (and yarn workspaces), [ava](https://github.com/avajs/ava) for testing, TypeScript for the core,  the [standard](https://standardjs.com/) style for linting and [JSDoc](http://usejsdoc.org/about-getting-started.html) heavily to auto-generate markdown [documentation](https://github.com/documentationjs/documentation) based on code. :-)

 ### Kudos

 -   Thanks to [skyiea](https://github.com/skyiea) for [this PR](https://github.com/GoogleChrome/puppeteer/pull/1806) that started the project idea.
 -   Thanks to [transitive-bullshit](https://github.com/transitive-bullshit) for [suggesting](https://github.com/berstend/puppeteer-extra/issues/2) a modular plugin design, which was fun to implement.

 ## Compatibility